 6. Margaritas and Mini Golf

-Now this is a fun combination!
-Visit Ranch Okoboji for a round of mini golf, followed up by, according to their website, “the best margaritas north of the border.”
-Or take one with you on the course!
 Not only does Ranch Okoboji offer mini golf, this family fun park also has bocce ball, squirt gun battles, volleyball, horseshoes, shopping, and more.
-It's 10 times the fun, rolled all into one location.
-What a great way to spend a summer afternoon!
+It's 10 times the fun, all rolled into one location.
+What a great way to spend an afternoon!

 If you'd rather stay inland, there's plenty of fun to be had in the sand.
 The Okoboji area has several public beaches available to visit.
-According to Vacation Okoboji, the most popular is Terrace Park Beach, a public area with 1200 feet of sand.
 Many of the local resorts also have private beach areas for resort guests to enjoy.
-So find a spot in the sand, pop up your umbrella, then relax and enjoy.
+So find yourself a spot in the warm sand, dig in your toes, pop up your umbrella, relax and enjoy!